-In order to make a summative assessment of the students' level of competence a three hour examination is written at the completion of each course.
-Reliability and validity of marking term tests and examinations in the Department have been addressed by the introduction of marking sessions where a single staff member marks particular questions across all the scripts ensuring consistency.
+In Statistics 1S1, 1P1, 1C2 and Mathematical Statistics 102, the timesous marking and the reliability and validity of the marking of the term tests and examinations is addressed using marking sessions.
+A member of staff from the Department marks particular questions across all the scripts ensuring consistency.
 This has resulted in a considerable improvement in both the morale of students and staff and ensures prompt feedback to students.